Kuoxen/obc-website/docs/Use_Cases.md

 #### Key Components

 *  Multi-sig contract activation - When a contract is first deployed by one of the counter parties, it will be in the pending activation state.
-To active a contract, signatures from other counterparties and/or third party participants are required.
+To activate a contract, signatures from other counterparties and/or third party participants are required.

 *  Multi-sig contract execution - Some contract will require one of many signatures to execute.
 (E.g. In trade finance, a payment instruction can only be executed if either the recipient or a authorized third party (e.g. UPS) confirms the shipment of the good)